Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Abstract

 \section{Abstract}

-Machine learning (ML) models are widely used in applications where reliability and robustness are critical, including healthcare, finance, and infrastructure management.
-Model evaluation often relies on single-point estimates of performance metrics such as accuracy, F1 score, or mean squared error, that fail to capture the inherent variability in model performance.
-This variability arises from multiple sources, including train-test split, data augmentation strategies, weights initialization, and hyperparameter tuning.
-Investigating the characteristics of performance metric distributions, rather than focusing on a single point only, is essential for informed decision-making during model selection and optimization, especially in high-stakes settings.
+Machine learning models are often evaluated using point estimates of performance metrics such as accuracy, F1 score, or mean squared error.
+Such summaries fail to capture the inherent variability induced by stochastic elements of the training process, including data splitting, initialization, and hyperparameter optimization.

-How does the performance metric vary due to intrinsic uncertainty in the selected modeling approach?
-For example, train-test split is modified, initial weights for optimization are modified or hyperparameter tuning is done using an algorithm with probabilistic nature?

-This perspective shifts the focus from identifying a single best model to understanding a distribution of the performance metric that captures variability across different training conditions.
-By running multiple experiments with varied settings, empirical distributions of performance metrics can be generated.
-Analyzing these distributions can lead to more robust and reliable models that generalize well across diverse scenarios.

-This contribution explores the use of quantiles and confidence intervals to analyze such distributions, providing a more complete understanding of model performance and its uncertainty.
-Aimed at a statistically interested audience within the machine learning community, the suggested approaches are easy to implement and apply to various performance metrics for classification and regression problems.
-Given the often long training times in ML, particular attention is given to small sample sizes (in the order of 10–25).
-Finally, the emphasis of the presentation is placed on practical applicability rather than on less relevant technical or methodological details.
+This work proposes a distributional perspective on model evaluation by treating performance metrics as random quantities rather than fixed values.
+Instead of focusing solely on aggregate measures, empirical distributions of performance metrics are analyzed using quantiles and corresponding confidence intervals.

+The study investigates point and interval estimation of quantiles based on real-data use cases for classification and regression tasks, complemented by simulation studies for validation.
+Special emphasis is placed on small sample sizes, reflecting practical constraints in machine learning, where repeated training is computationally expensive.
+The results show that meaningful statistical inference on the underlying performance distribution is feasible even with sample sizes in the range of 10–25, while standard nonparametric confidence interval remain applicable under these conditions.

+The proposed approach provides a more detailed characterization of variability and uncertainty compared to mean-based evaluation and enables a more differentiated comparison of models.
+In particular, it supports a risk-oriented interpretation of model performance, which is relevant in applications where reliability is critical.

+The presented methods are easy to implement and broadly applicable, making them a practical extension to standard performance evaluation procedures in machine learning.